MicrosoftDocs/sdk-api/sdk-api-src/content/winnls/nf-winnls-lcmapstringex.md

 Size, in characters, of the buffer indicated by <i>lpDestStr</i>.
 If the application is using the function for string mapping, it supplies a character count for this parameter.
 If space for a terminating null character is included in <i>cchSrc</i>, <i>cchDest</i> must also include space for a terminating null character.

 If the application is using the function to generate a sort key, it supplies a byte count for the size.
-This byte count must include space for the sort key 0x00 terminator.

 The application can set <i>cchDest</i> to 0.
 In this case, the function does not use the <i>lpDestStr</i> parameter and returns the required buffer size for the mapped string or sort key.